RishardDukes/portfolio/README.md

 ---

+*Projects you can actually use.*
-I am a hardworker, generating code for projects you can actually use...
-I have built numerical methods toolkits, computer vision pipelines, and ML demos—while also getting my hands dirty with practical IT tasks like connectivity checks and troubleshooting.
-I value clean, well-documented code and clear results.
+That has grown into my motto.
+I’m a hard-working builder who delivers clean, well-documented code that solves real problems.
+I’ve built numerical-methods toolkits, computer-vision pipelines, and ML demos—and I still get hands-on with practical IT work like connectivity checks and troubleshooting.
+I value clarity, reliability, and results.

 📫 **Contacts:**
 - [LinkedIn](https://www.linkedin.com/in/rishard-dukes/)